OfficeDev/open-xml-docs/docs/word/how-to-set-a-custom-property-in-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: high
 ---
-# Set a custom property in a word processing document (Open XML SDK)
+# Set a custom property in a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically set a custom property in a word processing document.
 It contains an example **SetCustomProperty** method to illustrate this task.